momonoski55555/momonoski55555/README.md

   <img src="https://skillicons.dev/icons?i=flutter" height="30" alt="flutter logo"  />
 </div>

-godot about a 100 hours in it released 2 projects
+godot about a 100 hours in it released 2 projects but i have had been using it since the release fo 3.x

-blender i have been using on and of for 7 years
+blender i have been using on and of since 2017

-flutter been using it for about 2 years in my businesses
+flutter been using it for about since 2022 for personnal and business cases

+i have known rust for since 2023

+I have modded games such as medieval 2 total war, stalker anomaly.

 ###